JUST POOLS BLOG

 If you own a pool in the Algarve, the last few years of water headlines will have made uncomfortable reading.
 Restrictions.
 Dam levels in the news every week.
 The Querença-Silves aquifer at less than 20% capacity.
 The government floating higher tariffs for filling domestic pools.
 Municipal pools in Loulé shut entirely to conserve supply.
-In this context, pool water conservation has become an essential topic for pool owners across the region.
+In this context, pool water conservation has become a growing priority for pool owners across the region.

-We’ve maintained pools across this region since 2008.
-We’ve lived through every drought cycle the Algarve has thrown at us, including the worst on record in 2023 and 2024, when 84% of groundwater bodies dropped below the 20th percentile and the government formally declared an alert situation (The Portugal News, February 2024).
-We are pool people, not hydrologists.
-But we know what this situation means for anyone with a pool here, and we think it needs saying.
+We have maintained pools across this region since 2008.
+We have lived through every drought cycle the Algarve has thrown at us, including the worst on record in 2023 and 2024, when 84% of groundwater bodies dropped below the 20th percentile and the government formally declared an alert situation (The Portugal News, February 2024).

 Where Things Stand